JanBoonen/TwsApiCpp/README.md

 * It **protects** the inner workings of **the IB library against concurrent use of its internal data**, which could lead to loss of requests send to the TWS.

   This can happen when the EClient is called from different threads, i.e. the automatic ‘EReader’ thread is used and both the main thread and the EWrapper call methods of EClient.

+* **Resolves all POSIX socket connection related issues left to the programmer**, i.e., it ensures no data is stuck in the internal buffer of the IB api when the first attempt to send it to the TWS fails for some reason.
+Otherwise, it would sit there until the next EClient call is executed.

 * It is **by design a ‘closed’ library**, meaning you cannot derive from its EClient class directly and overwrites its methods.